bryanlammon/supra/readme.md

 This option can be set with `-s` or `--smallcaps`.

 This is useful only if the output docx file has a "Small Caps" style.
-If using this option and a [custom reference file](https://pandoc.org/MANUAL.html#option--reference-doc) for Pandoc, you should add that style to the custom reference.
+So a [custom reference file](https://pandoc.org/MANUAL.html#option--reference-doc) that includes this style is necessary.
 Both of Supra's supplied custom references include a "Small Caps" style (though the Century Schoolbook custom reference does not use true small caps; it uses Word's built-in small caps functionality).

 #### Offsetting